Muthaias/tiny-tinacms-test/README.md

 npm run serve
 ```

+## Backend?
+This implementation has no specific backend solution.
+The system builds two relevant artifacts, the `admin` part and the `user` part.

+By default the admin system stores data to local storage and enables you to dump the data from the menu.
+This data is dumped using a json format that by default can be loaded into the user system.

+To load data into the user system do the following:
+* Edit and save data in the cms system
+* Find and press the `Dump data` action in the cms sidebar
+* Save the dumped data to `data/data.json`
+* Run build step.
+See `Production` or `Development`

 ## Notes
 * Dependencies are tricky and `yarn` will help you solve this
 * The build size is huge but this is outside the scope of this project